Steal this Interview Stories framework

 Let's win together,

-P.S.
 Whenever you’re ready, there are 4 ways I can support you:

 1) The Purposeful Path Accelerator 🚀 My signature done-with-you group coaching program & community will help you get clarity on your professional path, plus upgrade your story and strategy to confidently transition into a career that fuels your life.
 Learn more and apply.

-3) Power Hour Coaching 💪 Receive coaching and feedback from me on any element of your career growth or job search in a jam packed 60 (or 90 min) session.
+3) Power Hour 💪 Receive coaching and feedback from me on any element of your career growth or job search in a jam packed 60 (or 90 min) session.
 Reserve Now.

 4) Follow me on LinkedIn ✨ for daily advice on navigating career transitions, job search tips, and building your career by design.